mechaman111/spnati/README.md

 Yes!
 You can download the game from https://spnati.net/bundles/download-bundles.html.
 After downloading, simply run `start_offline.exe` (or `start_offline.sh` on Linux / Mac OSX).

-More information is available here: https://spnati.net/docs/basics/playingoffline.html
+We also provide a Dockerfile to build and run the game.
+More information for all offline play is available here: https://spnati.net/docs/basics/playingoffline.html

 **How do I get endings?**